Beautiful and Responsible Landscape Lighting

 Of course, we will never eliminate the need for outdoor lighting, nor should we try.
 Outdoor lighting can be magical.
 It can set the mood from festive to romantic, celebratory to intimate.
 It can be welcoming and inviting.

-So we at GreenWeaver recommend tasteful and responsible outdoor lighting to celebrate the night.
+So we at GreenWeaver recommend tasteful and responsible landscape lighting to celebrate the night.
 And when the celebration is over, we recommend turning off the lights, so others can enjoy the darkness.

 For more information consider: